integrity-nexus-kai/Structural_Integrity_Recursion/mathematics/README.md

 ## Purpose

 This layer contains the formal mathematical structures of SIR (Structural Integrity Recursion).

 The purpose is not numerical implementation.

 The purpose is structural formalization.

+The framework additionally investigates whether recursive geometric integrity structures can generate emergent spectral organization and critical gap-like behavior through non-linear structural dynamics.

 This includes: